Teachings/sts/intent_analysis/readme.md

 2.  **Processors**
     -   **RealTimeProcessor**: Consumes transcriptions in real time, uses `RealtimeAgent` to decide if immediate action is needed. **It also ensures a session is always active by requesting a new session when one doesn't exist and checks with `SessionManagementAgent` to determine if an active session should be closed.**
     -   **SessionProcessor**: Listens for session creation/destruction requests, updates the DB, **implements session timeout logic**, and triggers the aggregator when sessions end.
-    -   **AggregatorProcessor**: Gathers transcriptions within a session’s timeframe, aggregates them, and stores the result.
+    -   **AggregatorProcessor**: Gathers transcriptions within a session’s timeframe, aggregates them, gets AI Organized Text and AI organized Summary and stores the result.
     -   **PersistenceProcessor**: Stores all incoming transcriptions into a Postgres table.
     -   **IntentProcessor**: Takes “action required” messages, calls TTS on the `reasoning` field, and plays the audio.
     -   **TranscriptionProcessor** (optional/legacy): Consumes from `transcriptions.all` and uses a simpler agent model (`DecisionAgent`).